svn2github/curl-cdk/trunk/CDK-SQL/README.txt

 - Includes support for encrypted databases.
 (This feature can only be used by an applet that has a Curl Pro server license.)

+- CDK Developer's Guide is indexed for full text search

 NOTE: This library is not compatible with early Curl Version 7.0 beta releases.
 The API provided by CURL.IO.SQLITE-LIBRARY changed for the